What Is URL Blacklist, How a URL Gets Blacklisted, and How to Fix It?

 Before you reupload the website files, you’ll need to check if there’s any malware.
 Open the wp-config.php file and remove any unfamiliar strings of code.
 Use the wp-config-sample.php file from the WordPress GitHub repository to compare the code.

-After that, re-download and re-install WordPress on your web hosting account and upload your backup content.
+After that, re-download and re-install WordPress on your server, and upload your backup content.

 Also, check if there are outdated plugins.
 If you find any, update or remove them.
 In addition to that, we recommend resetting all passwords and enabling two-factor authentication to improve security.